 Through the International Education Programs (IEP) office, you can study abroad over a semester, intern abroad, volunteer abroad, participate in faculty-led programs, and/or participate in a non-credit-bearing international trip.
 You can learn more by visiting the Friends University IEP website at friends.iepabroad.org.

 Spanish Language in Spain

-Students will explore Central and Southern Spain in vibrant cities and classic rural towns; watch the landscape transform as you travel from Madrid to Granada; live with a Spanish host family; attend class with a local language instructor at Proyecto Español; and spend time on the plazas of Granada improving their language skills in exciting and authentic settings.
-Guided day trips will include: a visit to the Alhambra Palace in Granada, a tapas dinner with flamenco dancing in El Sacromonte; a visit to the Prado Museum in Madrid to see famous works of Spanish art; and a trip to Las Alpujarras, a picturesque historical region on the southern slopes of the Sierra Nevada.
+Students will explore central and southern Spain in vibrant cities and classic rural towns, watch the landscape transform as you travel from Madrid to Granada, live with a Spanish host family, attend class with a local language instructor at Proyecto Español, and spend time on the plazas of Granada improving your language skills in exciting and authentic settings.
+Guided day trips may include a visit to the Alhambra Palace in Granada, a tapas dinner with flamenco dancing in El Sacromonte, a visit to the Prado Museum in Madrid to see famous works of Spanish art, and a trip to Las Alpujarras, a picturesque historical region on the southern slopes of the Sierra Nevada.

 M.S.
 Organization Development in Quito, Ecuador

 Students from the Master of Science in Organizational Development program will participate in field-based action research projects in partnership with organizations in Quito, Ecuador.
 They will also design and conduct an international field project including data collection, analysis, and reporting of results.